atomix/atomix/README.md

   .withStateType(Map.class)
   .withInitialState(DefaultMapState.class);
 ```

+Alternatively, state machine configurations can be defined via
+[Typesafe configuration](https://github.com/typesafehub/config) files.
+Copycat resolves state machine configurations
+in the following order:
+* `StateMachineConfig` - the code based state machine configuration can override all other configuration options
+* User defined configuration file - the configuration resource specified when constructing a `StateMachineConfig`,
+  e.g. `new StateMachineConfig("my-state-machine")`
+* `state-machine` configuration resource - a `state-machine.conf`, `state-machine.json`, or `state-machine.properties`
+  file on the classpath
+* `state-machine-defaults.conf` - the state machine defaults configuration file
+* `resource` configuration resource - a `resource.conf`, `resource.json`, or `resource.properties` file on the classpath
+* `resource-defaults.conf` - the resource defaults configuration file

+Additionally, configurable resources within the state machine configuration - such as the log and serializer - resolve
+with a similar hierarchy of precedence.

 By default, all Copycat resources use the `KryoSerializer` for serialization.
 This should work fine for most use cases,
 but if you so desire you can configure the `Serializer` class on the `StateMachineConfig`.